niderhoff/nlp-datasets/README.md

 *   [Death Row](http://www.tdcj.state.tx.us/death_row/dr_executed_offenders.html): last words of every inmate executed since 1984 online (HTML table)

 *   [Del.icio.us](http://arvindn.livejournal.com/116137.html): 1.25 million bookmarks on delicious.com

+*   [Disasters on social media](https://www.crowdflower.com/data-for-everyone/): 10,000 tweets with annotations whether the tweet referred to a disaster event (2 MB).

+*   [Economic News Article Tone and Relevance](https://www.crowdflower.com/data-for-everyone/): News articles judged if relevant to the US economy and, if so, what the tone of the article was.
+Dates range from 1951 to 2014.
+(12 MB)

 *   [Enron Email Data](http://aws.amazon.com/de/datasets/enron-email-data/): consists of 1,227,255 emails with 493,384 attachments covering 151 custodians (210 GB)